 Suggested Duration Activity and Description 10 minutes Time to test the first design!
 Assemble all the items and set up and test the machine.
 When assembling the different parts, it is important to test each part before moving to the next.
 You can also create some items using paper or other material if some items are unavailable.
 After the setup is complete, get the machine going and observe what happens together.
 10-20 minutes Reflection: What do you think worked?
 What didn't work?
 What can you change? (if it worked, ask them if they can expand the machine and add more parts) 10 minutes Ask for feedback and refine your design and write a list either to fix errors or expand the machine (by adding just one or two additional parts.
 Do not complicate the design) If you did not get it right this time, know that designing a machine is a process and making mistakes is a part of it.
 That is the purpose of testing, so we can learn from our mistakes and make things work better.

 5 minutes Record your observations from the first trial and refine the design of the machine based on the feedback by either expanding or refining it.
 You can draw the final design in color pens!
 Set up and start the machine for another testing round of the final design.
 10-20 minutes Discussion: What do you think worked?
 What didn't work?
 What can you change?
-10 minutes • Make the necessary adjustments (if any) and set up the machine again to present and show their siblings/rest of the family!
+10 minutes Make the necessary adjustments (if any) and set up the machine again to present and show their siblings/rest of the family!
 They will first explain the purpose of the machine, its different parts, and finally set it off!
 5 minutes Present the set up and start the machine again in front of the rest of the family!
-Family feedback will include: What did they love about the machine?
-Any additional questions they may have?
-Any suggestions for improvement?
+Family feedback will include: • What did they love about the machine? • Any additional questions they may have? • Any suggestions for improvement?
 Use the feedback to revise the design of the machine

-Today you will document what you created and produce a final report!
+DAY 4- Today you will document what you created and produce a final report!

 Suggested Duration Activity and Description 30-60 minutes Use the documentation of the process of creating the machine to produce a final report with the following sections: Purpose of machine Simple machines used: Type of simple machine: e.g.: a wooden stick was used as an inclined plane Newton's three laws of motion and where they were observed: list the laws and describe where in the process you observed them.
-E.g.: before I started the machine, the first object was in a state of inertia (first law) Observations of kinetic energy transfer: e.g.: when I started the machine by releasing a thread and paper cup pulley attached to a stone, the energy from the falling stone was transferred onto a wooden stick lever, causing the load on the other end of the lever to fly upwards First design description: setup and result Second or final design: modifications to first design, set up and result Conclusion: do you think the way you engineered the machine was successful?
+E.g.: before I started the machine, the first object was in a state of inertia (first law)

+Second or final design: modifications to first design, set up and result Conclusion: do you think the way you engineered the machine was successful?
 What would you change, if anything?

 You can refer to your science textbook or perform a quick desktop search of the laws of motion or other information needed to complete the report.

 Share and present the report with the family for feedback.

-Family feedback should include: What they love about the report?
-Any questions they have for the learner Any suggestions for improvement?
+Family feedback should include:

+- What they love about the report?

+- Any questions they have for the learner

+- Any suggestions for improvement?

-Use the feedback to revise the report. --
+Use the feedback to revise the report.